Search

 # Examples

-A good example is to build an Open Data Stack, where we use tools from the Modern Data Stack that are open source and try to integrate them into a homogeneous Data Stack.
+A good example is building an Open Data Stack, where we use tools from the Modern Data Stack that are open source and try to integrate them into a homogeneous Data Stack.

-Other famous examples are the Data Lakehouse from Databricks, where they build a sustainable business model around open standards, based on open source with Spark and Delta Lake, but with additional proprietary features such as collaborative notebooks, Photon Engine, Machine Learning capabilities, and many more.
+Other famous examples are the Data Lakehouse from Databricks, where they build a sustainable business model around open standards based on open source with Spark and Delta Lake, but with proprietary features such as collaborative notebooks, Photon Engine, Machine Learning capabilities, and many more.

 Similar things happen at SnowflakeDB, where they have closed-source Cloud Data Warehouses, but integrate into open standards Apache Iceberg (called Iceberg Table) or integration with open-source tools such as Snowplow, dbt, etc.